Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 - Classes can't inherit
 - Tuples can't contain heterogenous types
 - Containers can't contain function values
-- Compiler errors are throw immediately when encountered instead of being collected
+- Compiler errors are thrown immediately when encountered instead of being collected
-- ...

-### Deviations from python

 The limitations of OpShin don't invalidate the claim that it is a subset of python.
 OpShin however deviates slightly from python, making it not strictly a subset of python:

-- ...

 ## Type System